nuzunov1996/shop/README.md

 5).
 Make sure you are running postgres on port 5432

 6).
+Clone the repository.

+7).
+Checkout ot master branch.

+8).
 Go in project folder and run in terminal: mvn spring-boot:run

-7).
+9).
 Server runs at port 8080.

-8).Add new product: http://localhost:8080/product (POST)
+10).Add new product: http://localhost:8080/product (POST)

 JSON:
   {